ryanstout/pawnee/README.md

 				- we'll need to change exec and run to work from within a shell session
 					- maybe have an option to run from within a shell, or we could get them into the right place every time
 				- maybe we should add a system to "get you to root, then get you to another user"
+TODO: Need to make a clear way for pawnee gems (and recipes) to provide actions (example, git gem provides git actions)